vikash065/Insurance-Data-Analysis/README.md

 ## 🔌 Data Source

 The report connects directly to a **Microsoft SQL Server** database, allowing for real-time data analysis.
 The `.pbit` template prompts users to enter their **SQL Server and database names**, ensuring seamless integration with their own data.
+It also takes the feedback data of the customers which directly connects to **Microsoft Excel** spreadsheet, which helps in the better understanding of the satisfaction level of the customers.

 ## ❗ Business Problem